Technical Support Services Guidelines for Google Cloud Platform Services

 In addition, Customer will receive access to the Technical Account Manager ("TAM") team to manage all technical support escalations and offer on-going expertise on Services, solutions implementations, and related technical inquiries.
 TAM team support is delivered during local business hours of the TAM team member assigned to work on the applicable matter.

-5.1 "Business Days" means any day other than Saturday, Sunday or regional holidays as documented in the GES Site.
+5.1 "Business Days" means any day other than Saturday, Sunday or regional holidays as documented in the Google for Work Support Center.

 5.2 "Designated Contacts" means administrators or technical employees designated by Customer who are allowed to contact Google for technical support.